rdey/apidocs/README.md

 You can customize the widget by modifying the HTML and CSS properties as needed.
 Here are some customization options:

+**Height**:
+We suggest changing the height of the surrounding container to better display the contents of the iframe.
+The content inside the iframe itself is flexible which means it will adjust itself to the available height and width on the site it is implemented on.
+Default values for the container in the code above is set at `300px` but we suggest increasing the height or experimenting with a flexible container that suits your overall layout best.

 **Style**:
 You can adjust the style to your website by choosing `light` or `dark` background to your widget.
+This customization is made by changing the source url that the iframe points towards.
 Default is `light`.

 **Type**:
 You can choose between three different types of widgets depending on what type of content you want to highlight on your website.